scentsofman

 The Evolution of 1651

 This is a rose-lovers perfume - it sits between a centifolia and a damascena profile: full-bodied, with facets of bright fresh red fruits, warm tea, and soft resin.
-The distinctive cantaloupe-melon nuance, often present in true rose absolutes, is apparent from the opening notes.
-To this is added a dewy, almost translucent, honeyed sweetness, below strains of magnolia, jasmine warmed by amber strains.
+The distinctive melon nuance, often present in true rose absolutes, is apparent from the opening notes.
+To this is added a dewy, honeyed sweetness and that recognisable caramelised fruit/Turkish Delight.
+This is woven with strands of magnolia, jasmine and amber.
 It is opulent yet naturalistic and the combination gives the impression of sun-warmed petals after the rain... a rose with both lively brightness and antique depth.

 For a lighter, very popular rose perfume, Pavlova.
 For a fruitier, layered mix of roses Sheean.
 Aroma Borealis is fruitier still, with jasmine and other white florals.
 If it is more a wild rose, amongst other forest flowers, then Elfin Glen provides rose amongst the bluebells.
 For a light, clean floral, Freesia is a soliflore, with freesias all the way down!